LuuucasM/Imaginengion/ObsidianVault/Imaginengion/game coding bug fix.md

-- fix bug where if you cancel a SaveAs for scene it will crash with index out of bounds
-	- I dont actually check to see if a path was gotten i just need a simple check and thats it
-- add right click to add new scene to content browser panel
-- add a custom jsonStringify and jsonParse to CameraComponent and then move camera component serialize function to be just basic component serialization and can get rid of serialize camera component
+- add a custom jsonStringify and jsonParse to CameraComponent and then move camera component serialize function to be just basic component serialization and can get rid of serialize camera component function
 - add transforms to scenes
 - change serializer so that it no longer needs to take in a scene asset and when calling save scene as no need to make the asset on disk before serializing so that it works now that it uses all rel paths
 - add the ability to change TexCoord(UV).